ryanduchin/music-video-collector/README.md

 * small like/follow buttons on thumbnails
   + *** why dont the small buttons fetch from database?
 API/model parse is correct,                     does collection need parse??
+  --> no they dont need parse.
+API not sending likes on index. why??

 O * other user views

-** modal creating form - how to handle successful save and adding to collection?
+*** modal creating form - how to handle successful save and adding to collection?
 (which collection?)

+*** sorting feeds? -> need input on monday re: ordering in controller
+- easy way:
+--> SQL query in controller
-** sorting feeds? -> need input on monday re: ordering in controller ->easy way: add function .order in routes, creating different routes for different ordering ->hard way: in view, add an event listener. click sort : sortPosts. takes the eventCurrentTarget and overwrites the collection.comparator method bad way would then rerender the whole page
+- hard way: in view, add an event listener. click sort : sortPosts. takes the eventCurrentTarget and overwrites the collection.comparator method bad way would then rerender the whole page